The Phenom (film): Critical reception

 On the film-review aggregator Rotten Tomatoes, the film has an approval rating of 79% based on 47 reviews, with an average rating of 6.50/10.
 The site's consensus is, "Powerfully acted and emotionally affecting, The Phenom proves a baseball movie can step away from the mound and still deliver a heater down the middle."
 On Metacritic, the film holds a score of 66 out of 100 based on reviews from 15 critics, indicating "generally favorable reviews".

 The Village Voice said, "The Phenom is the baseball movie Robert Altman never made.
 Simmons is a wonder."
 The Hollywood Reporter described the film as "suffused with insight and intelligence," adding, "the film is another noteworthy effort from the writer/director of such intriguing if unfortunately little-seen dramas as Glass Chin and Sparrows Dance."
 The Los Angeles Times called it "an unusual and affecting baseball drama where nearly all the action is internal."
-Kyle Smith of the New York Post wrote, "Don't let its restraint fool you: As unshowy as it is, The Phenom has an impressive collection of tools."
 Matt Prigge of Metro New York wrote that "Noah Buschel might be one of indies' most interesting filmmakers, all the more so because he doesn't belong to any easily promotable group or even genre."
 Nick Allen of RogerEbert.com wrote, "A welcome surprise for sports cinema.".
 Ethan Sacks of New York Daily News noted "Every once in a while an indie drama actually throws a curve...
 The Phenom is a "W" for writer-director Noah Buschel...
 Johnny Simmons' Hopper Jr. has been taught to never show emotion on the mound.
 Save some of that for the people in the audience."
 Neil Genzlinger of The New York Times wrote, "It's a variation of all those children's movies and TV shows in which a Little Leaguer or pee-wee football player is browbeaten by a parent trying to relive his or her own childhood.
 The director and writer, Noah Buschel, has no fresh insights to add to the well-worn dynamic and doesn't give the actors or audience much to work with."